-(as per Appendix VII of the Department of Materials Graduate Course Handbook)
+(as per Appendix VII of the Materials Graduate Student Handbook)

 Summary of Provision for Materials Research Students